chocolatey-community/chocolatey-vscode/README.md

 # Usage

+There are currently 2 snippets included in this VS Code extension.
+These are for the following Chocolatey Helper Functions:

+* Install-ChocolateyPackage
+* Uninstall-ChocolateyPackage

-There are currently 1 snippet included in this VS Code extension.
-To use it, simply open your powershell file, and then type `choco` followed by `ctrl-space`.
+To use them, simply open your powershell file, and then type `choco` followed by `ctrl-space`.
 This will then show the available snippets...

 ![Available Chocolatey Snippets](https://raw.githubusercontent.com/gep13/chocolatey-vscode/master/images/Choco-Snippets.png)